tidoust/timingservice/README.md

 ## How to use

+The code is divided into two parts:

+1. The `TimingObject` implementation that runs both in Web browsers and Node.js environments.
-The code runs in a Node.js environment.
-To run the socket example:
+2. The online timing service implementation using WebSockets that runs in a Node.js environment.

-1. run `node src/server.js` in some command-line window to start the socket server locally
+To run the online timing service implementation locally, run `node server/server.js` in your bash.
+This will start the socket server on port `8080` on `localhost`.

-2. run `node examples/sockettiminglistener.js` in *another* command-line window to start a client that connects to the socket server and listens to all changes made to a particular timing object (this step is optional)
+To run the Node.js example that uses the `TimingObject` implementation and connect to the online timing service, run `node examples/node/sockettiming.js` in *another* command-line window to start a client that connects to the socket server, runs a couple of update actions on the underlying timing object, and exits afterwards.

+To run the browser example that uses the `TimingObject` implementation and connect to the online timing service, open the `examples/browser/socket.html` page in your browser.

-3. run `node examples/sockettiming.js` in *yet another* command-line window to start a client that connects to the socket server, runs a couple of update actions on the underlying timing object, and exits afterwards.
+Before you run any of the above examples, you may also run `node examples/node/sockettiminglistener.js` in *another* command-line window.
+This will start a client that connects to the socket server and listens to all changes made to a particular timing object.
+This is optional.

-**NB:** The client code should eventually run in a Web browser as well with require.js.
-However, this has not been tested yet and some adjustments probably need to be made to get rid of the WebSockets library.
-See the TODO list below.
+**NB:** The examples are pretty rough.
+They do not really illustrate the fact that all clients are synchronized with the online timing service in particular.

 ## Notes on the code